 Building a Mercury Monitoring Network

-Laboratory networks for mercury and other contaminant analyses in regional hubs throughout the world, especially in mercury hotspots, will provide important information for the assessment of risk, both to humans and wildlife, in these environments.
+Laboratory networks for mercury and other contaminant analyses in areas throughout the world, especially in mercury hotspots, will provide important information for the assessment of risk—to humans, wildlife, and ecosystems—in localized and regional environments.

 • Provide assistance to build capacity for relevant Ministries to protect human and ecological health.

-Networks are in place or are being planned for the following regions:
+Mercury Monitoring Networks are in operation or are in the planning stages for the following regions:

 Caribbean Region